 Empathetic Lawyers Providing Valuable Legal Services to Our Clients and Their Family Members

-Our law firm handles all sorts of estate law matters, including writing, reviewing, and revoking powers of attorney documents.
+The Law Offices Of Ericson, Scalise & Mangan, PC handles a range of estate law matters, including drafting, reviewing, and revoking powers of attorney.
 As your legal representatives, we will answer your questions and concerns in an effort to help you better understand what a power of attorney is and how it could benefit you, your family, and your business interests.

 To learn more about the many benefits of a power of attorney, please get in touch with our Connecticut law firm to schedule your initial consultation today.